Albirizzu/oDCM_team8/README.md

 *What (other) tasks could the dataset be used for?*
 The dataset now mainly focusses on the revenues produced per movie.
 This revenues will be compared over a couple of years to look for the impact of Covid-19.

-However, the task can be extended to analyze the growth curve of revenues made in the movie indus-try.
+However, the task can be extended to analyze the growth curve of revenues made in the movie industry.
 Whether this effect is exponential or linear over the last couple of years.

 Also, an analysis on the effect of review ratings on the revenues can be done.
 A linear regression based on these two variables can be done to search for a correlation.